vaskoGut/Learning/README.md

       <img width="675" height="446" alt="image" src="https://github.com/user-attachments/assets/2b288455-2b81-4db7-a260-c570d06acc4e" />
       h) difference between useEffect and React Router Loader:
       <img width="562" height="620" alt="image" src="https://github.com/user-attachments/assets/9cb342f9-d35a-49a2-a86a-f79b918c0836" />
+      k) The History API provides access to the browser's session histor.
+But in React project you should use just React Router library, it has bilt in hiostory functionality.